HemeshDJ/Pipelined-Processor/README.md

 # Super Scalar Pipelined Processor
 This code simulates a [Super Scalar Pipelined processor](https://en.wikipedia.org/wiki/Superscalar_processor).
-A superscalar processor is a CPU that implements a form of parallelism called instruction-level parallelism within a single processor.
-In contrast to a scalar processor, which can execute at most one single instruction per clock cycle, a superscalar processor can execute more than one instruction during a clock cycle by simultaneously dispatching multiple instructions to different execution units on the processor.
+Given data cache, instruction cache and register file, it can simulate the execution of instructions and give the final data cache, register file and stats.

 ## Properties
 - 6-stage pipeline (fetch-decode-dispatch-execute-finish-complete)